cosmicc/LEDSmartClock/README.md

 Feel free to suggest any new features, changes, and ideas in the [discussions](https://github.com/cosmicc/LEDSmartClock/discussions) section.

+ - [ ] Add sunrise and sunset information and options.
+Ability to enable text scroll notification to announce these events.
+ - [ ] Add moon phase information and options.
+Possible new top right status icon for moon phase information.
+Maybe scroll moon phase information, new moon, full moon, waxing, waning, etc.
+ - [ ] Look into adding other information like equinox, solstice, UV index, etc.

 ## Known Issues

 Please post any issues in the [issues](https://github.com/cosmicc/LEDSmartClock/issues) section.